“What’s my Union story?” That is the question that planners of a new app – Notice-Choose-Tell – want students to ask of themselves.

 Darcy Berger ’15, who also participated in the pilot, said, “Though I am a passionate sociology major, I discovered that I could have thrived in other areas such as anthropology, psychology, and political science if I was given the chance to start my undergraduate career over again.”

 NCT uses a series of prompts to get students to take note of their strengths and weaknesses (“Notice”), and to consider options that are best suited to them (“Choose”).
-Lastly, students are asked to share their experience through a “Tell” that is forwarded to an advisor or other campus mentor.
+Lastly, students are asked to share their experience through a “Tell” that is forwarded to an adviser or other campus mentor.
 Students can also offer a favorite “Tell” to other students as inspiration.

 The “Tell” is designed to help students develop the skill of articulating their self-realizations and the process behind the choices they have made.
-“We strongly believe that this skill is invaluable in helping students not just communicate with their advisors but will also help them later with applying for jobs and graduate school,” said Therese McCarty, vice president for academic affairs.
+“We strongly believe that this skill is invaluable in helping students not just communicate with their advisers but will also help them later with applying for jobs and graduate school,” said Therese McCarty, vice president for academic affairs.

 “We wanted a tool that would make students stop and think, not just do,” said Brian Cohen, director of advising.
 “Our ethos here at Union is that everything connects to : first year preceptorial, the major, common curriculum courses, terms abroad, and senior capstone experiences.
 Together they make up a student’s ‘Union story’.
 NCT is a means of getting students to explore those connections.”